xnphls/gym-cosmetics/README.md

 ## Instructions & brief dev notes
 You can patch these using a utility such as [Rom Patcher JS.](https://www.marcrobledo.com/RomPatcher.js/) Make sure you're patching over an already-patched version of GYM Tournament Edition; it will not work on the default Tetris (USA) rom.

 I'd also like to show you the process I used so you can mess around with the palettes and sprites yourself if you wish.
-It was a lot simpler than I feared going in.
+It was a lot simpler than I feared going in; you do not need to know any assembly.
 Thanks to deadmemelmao for showing me how she does it.

 ### How the palettes were changed
 The palette code was all changed in [Mesen,](https://www.mesen.ca/) which is the main emulator folks use for NEStris but also contains pretty powerful romhacking tools.
 For the sprite changes, I used [YY-CHR](https://www.romhacking.net/utilities/958/).
 There are other tools to do these things, too, but I don't know them and don't know how to use them.
 I barely know how to use _these._